 Managing payroll is a crucial bookkeeping responsibility since everyone’s livelihood depends on it.
 Payroll involves calculating the amount an employee has earned, figuring out deductions and how much to take out of each paycheck, and making sure the correct amount of money is distributed to the appropriate recipients by the expected date.
 On top of that, you need to prove to the government that it has been executed correctly.
 Failure to comply with regulations results in fines.
-Payroll is either handled by the bookkeeper, sometimes with the aid of payroll software, or the payroll is outsourced to a third party.
+Payroll is either handled by the bookkeeper, sometimes with the aid of top international payroll solutions, or the payroll is outsourced to a third party.

 5. Monthly reports

 Bookkeepers generally create monthly reports, while accountants generate the year-end reports.
 Monthly reports help keep a close eye on the company’s financial position.

 The balance sheet summarizes assets, liabilities, and equity accounts.
 It compares the value of what is owned against what is owed.
 This report indicates whether the business is gaining or losing value during the month.

 The income statement summarizes the income and expense accounts.
 It tracks the money earned versus the money spent.
 This statement reflects whether you ran the business at a profit or at a loss for the month.